-Vassar awards around $58,000,000 annually in scholarships.
-These scholarships come from Vassar’s endowment, money raised by Vassar alumnae/i clubs, and gifts from friends of the college.
+Vassar awards around $71,000,000 annually in scholarships.
+The funds come from Vassar’s endowment, money raised by Vassar alumnae/i clubs, and gifts from friends of the college.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to students with exceptional financial need.
 Priority is given to students who are eligible to receive the Federal Pell Grant.
 Award amounts depend on the level of need and availability of funds.